MarkAngler/NeuralClaude/NEURAL_MEMORY_PROMPTING_GUIDE.md

 1. Store key decisions, context, and learnings from our work
 2. Retrieve relevant memories when starting new tasks
 3. Search for similar past experiences when solving problems
+4. Learn from successful patterns to improve future performance

+The system features adaptive learning that:
+- Analyzes task context and recommends optimal cognitive patterns
+- Learns from success/failure to update neural weights
+- Auto-stores successful patterns for future use
+- Transfers patterns between different domains
 ```

 ## Effective Usage Patterns